-Arthur Minas is an Associate Attorney for Weisz Immigration Law Group.
+Arthur Minas is Of Counsel for Weisz Immigration Law Group.
 His practice focuses on representing clients with cases before the Los Angeles Immigration Court, the Board of Immigration Appeals, the Ninth Circuit Court of Appeals, U.S. District Court, Central District of California, United States Citizenship and Immigration Services (USCIS) and Immigration and Customs Enforcement (ICE).

 In the Los Angeles Immigration Court, Mr. Minas has represented hundreds of clients facing removal, successfully challenged allegations of grounds of removability or deportability from the Department of Homeland Security, as well as secured relief from Immigration Judges in the form of adjustment of status, removal of conditions of residence, waivers of inadmissibility, cancellation of removal, asylum and withholding of removal.